KriticaGoel/TechLearning/Interview/RestAPI.md

                    .getString(“key”);

-REST API Automation Interview Questions
-Here are some important REST Assured API automation interview questions and their answers.

-How do you handle authentication in REST API automation using REST Assured?
+43. How do you handle authentication in REST API automation using REST Assured?

 REST Assured supports various authentication methods like basic authentication and OAuth.
 For basic auth, you can use:

 given()